unpoly/unpoly/design/unpoly2-slides.md

 Layers can be stacked infinitely
 ================================

-In Unpoly 1 you may only stack two screens (three if you count popups).
+In Unpoly 1 you could only stack two screens (three if you count popups).
+This limited its practical applications:

 - The root page shows a list of record
 - Clicking a record opens a record in a modal overlay.
 This is useful since the user retains the scroll position of the list in the background.